-Sexual maturity begins just before age three, with major spawning areas from the Carolinas to New Jersey.
-Most spawning occurs offshore (20-30 miles) during winter.
-Buoyant eggs hatch at sea and larvae are carried into estuarine nursery areas by ocean currents.
-Juveniles spend most of their first year of life in estuaries, migrating to the ocean in late fall.
+Sexual maturity begins as early as age one to just before age three, with major spawning areas from New Jersey to the Carolinas.
+The majority of spawning primarily occurs offshore (20-30 miles) during winter.
+Buoyant eggs hatch at sea, and larvae are carried into estuarine nursery areas by ocean currents.
+Juveniles spend most of their first year in estuaries, migrating to the ocean in late fall.

 Menhaden are very efficient filter feeders.
 Water is pushed through specialized gill rakers that are formed into a basket that allows them to capture plankton.
 Menhaden are an important component of the food chain, providing a link between primary production and higher organisms by consuming plankton and providing forage for species such as striped bass, bluefish, and weakfish, to name just a few.